-After all, it was these two things that reconciled Matt Warner with everything that happened, allowed him to rise above his feelings and learn his main lesson in life (the original title of the film is “School of Life” – “School of Life”).
+After all, it was these two things that reconciled Matt Warner with everything that happened, allowed him to rise above his feelings and learn his main lesson in life (don’t forget, the title of the film is “School of Life”).

 So, I repeat: I am haunted by the question: how would events develop if Mr. Di. would remain alive and well for many years to come?
 What would happen then?
 Where would biology teacher Matt Warner take his all-consuming, destructive envy?

 This remained incomprehensible to me.
 Moreover, in American films, the technique with a fatal illness of the hero is often used as a way out of the plot deadlock.